zhanghongce/TACAS-artifact/README.md

       ```

       This will compile the C++ code under `ila` directory.
 This piece
-      of C++ code construct ILA-IR by calling its C++ API and use the
+      of C++ code constructs ILA-IR by calling its C++ API and use the
-      ILAng functionality to generate a Verilog module (under `vlg-gen`)
+      ILAng functionality to generate a Verilog module (`vlg-gen/pipe.v`)
       for equivalence checking.

+      The ILA constructed by C++ code does not contain the
+      information of microarchitectural details (e.g., # of pipeline stages,
+      scoreboard or forwarding network), because these are micro-architectural.
+      The ILA constructed here, is a specification that only requires
+      the correct execution of instructions according to the state update
+      functions definitions.
+So is the Verilog code (`vlg-gen/pipe.v`),
+      which also contains no pipelines.
+The behavior equivalence checking
+      is to check functional equivalence while allowing flexibility in
+      specific implementations.

       To reproduce the result of equivalence checking, run
       ```
-      time python vlg-verif.py -v verilog/simple_alu.v -i vlg-gen/alu.v
+      time python vlg-verif.py -v verilog/simple_pipe.v -i vlg-gen/pipe.v
       ```

       The equivalence checking will first parse in the refinement relations,